korstiaan/nsautoload/README.md

    }
 ```

-Now update composer and install the newly added requirement and its dependencies:
+Now update Composer and install the newly added requirement and its dependencies:

 ``` bash
 $ php composer.phar update korstiaan/nsautoload
 ```

-If all went well and `composer/installers` did its job, `nsautoload` was installed to `modules/nsautoload`.
+If all went well and `composer/installers` did its job, Nsautoload was installed to `modules/nsautoload`.
 If you don't want it there, or it's not part of your Drupal rootdir, symlink it to your folder of choice.

 ### Using Composer